 9. Reset your Detect to factory defaults

 Important: You should double check the previous troubleshooting steps before resetting your Nest Detect.
-Resetting your Nest Detect will remove all of your settings and history.
+When you reset your Nest Detect, it will remove all of your settings and history.

-If none of the troubleshooting steps mentioned above works for you, you may want to consider purchasing a Nest Connect to help extend the range of your alarm system throughout your home.
+If none of the troubleshooting steps mentioned above works for you, you can purchase a Nest Connect to help extend the range of your alarm system throughout your home.